 Acceptance and Commitment Therapy (ACT) - a therapy which aims to maximise your potential to lead a life which is rich and meaningful to you.

-Cognitive Behavioural Therapy (CBT) - which aims to help you manage problems by changing the way you think and behave.
+Cognitive Behavioural Therapy (CBT) - which aims to help you manage problems by changing the way you behave.

 Psychodynamic perspective - considers any unhelpful patterns of relating to others that may stem from early childhood experiences.

 Systemic / Narrative perspective - supports you to identify and acknowledge strengths, knowledge and skills that can help you to confront life's obstacles and build resilience.